vrtulka23/scinumtools3/README.md

 ## Quick Example

-Below is a quick example how to use the core functionality of `SciNumTools`.
+Below is a quick example how to use the core functionality of `scinumtools3`.
 For more examples and patterns please look into the ``gtest`` and ``exec`` folders.

 ```cpp